 The Activity Center is located on the first floor of the Eddie M. Smith Student Union Building.
-The Activity Center consists of an arcade, pool tables, and fitness center.
+The Activity Center consists of a game room and fitness center.
 Activities provided by the Activity Center are limited to East Central Community College students only.
 Hours are: Monday - Thursday 8 a.m. to 10 p.m. & Friday 8 a.m. to noon.